nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Asides from general commands (`help`, `exit`), this is the only command that Timetable Window can access
 </div>

-Shows timetable of specific week containing a specific date
+Shows timetable of specific week containing a specific date.

+Opens Timetable Window.

 Format: `timetable_date date/YYYY-mm-DD`